Low Carb Down Under – It’s Started!

 I've also included chapters covering alternatives to your former favourite SAD breakfasts, child friendly breakfasts, lots of egg free recipes, meat-free recipes (a lot of people can’t face meat for breakfast) as well as fancy breakfast recipes, for when you have a bit more time and want to impress.

-I though I’d share one of the breakfast recipes from the book here…
+I thought I’d share one of the breakfast recipes from the book here…

-If you’re interested in the book, you can buy it here
+If you’re interested in the book, you can buy it now!

 Buy Two or more Paleo Recipe Ebooks and Save